Decoding the KFP

 2. Be Specific

-Medications may need a dose, route, frequency and duration to score well.
+Medications should be as specific as possible.
+Write paracetamol not ‘analgesia’.
+In general if they want a dose they will ask for it – these questions may need a dose, route, frequency and duration to score well.
 For example, a single dose of azithromycin 1 g orally can score better than azithromycin, and antibiotics is unlikely to score at all.
 If you don’t know the dose, put as much detail as you can remember!

 Imaging should specify the exact body site and test requested, just as you would do on an imaging request form.
 For example, an arterial doppler ultrasound of the left leg can score where doppler or ultrasound is unlikely to.
 Even now that many imaging questions are multiple choice, you may have to type an answer where they are looking for a single most important investigation.